AbdullahHDev/AI-LungClassification/README.md

 1. Select which model you want to use using the sidebar, you can also select all models to see the probabillity results for all models.
 2. Upload your X-Ray image (test images are included in the datasets/tests folder).
 3. Press the test button and wait for the results to show.

+## Usage for Model Training

+This project is designed to enable users to train machine learning models to classify chest X-ray images for the detection of pneumonia.
+Here's how you can train the models yourself:

+### Pre-requisites

+- Ensure you have Python and Pip installed on your system.
+- The project uses TensorFlow, Keras, and Streamlit among other libraries.
+Install all required libraries using: `pip install -r requirements.txt`
+- Clone the repository: `git clone https://github.com/AbdullahHDev/AI-LungClassification.git`

+### Training the Models

+1. The project includes scripts for training four different models: DenseNet121, VGG16, ResNet50, and InceptionV3.
+2. Open the "chest-x-ray-model.ipynb" file in your desired IDE or using Jupyter (if you require a GPU, use Kaggle or Google Cloud and import the notebook)
+3. Ensure that the dataset file paths are correct.
+4. Run the Jupyter notebook cell by cell